A Welcoming Hub for Iraqi Culture and Community

 Strengthening Community Ties: Meeting with Councillor Stephen Dasko

 On January 4, 2024, the Iraqi Canadian Society hosted Councillor Stephen Dasko at our Mississauga office as part of our ongoing efforts to support and empower the Iraqi community.
-The meeting, led by Society President Eman Baktash, focused on key issues including municipal services, integration support for newcomers, and the fight against racism.
+The meeting, led by Society President Eman Baktash, focused on key topics including municipal services, integration support for newcomers, and the fight against racism.

 Official Opening of the Iraqi Canadian Society Headquarters in Mississauga